FreddyyAndrews/FreddyyBot/README.md

 ![Alt text](assets/challenge.png)

 Click ```Challenge to a Game``` and choose a format and time control.
 FreddyBot only accepts challenges to standard chess games, but you can select any time control.
+Note you must create a Lichess account.

 ## Getting Started